Security Journey ExpertStarted in July 2020

-The first idea was to research whether the 'customer journey methodology' of marketers can be used to make employees more security-conscious, so that security incidents attributable to human behaviour can be reduced.
+The first idea was to research whether the 'customer journey methodology' of marketers can be used to make employees more security-conscious.
 During the explore phase of the project this idea has expanded to an investigation of the feasibility of a new security role: The Security Journey Expert (SJE).
 This person looks at human behavior in business processes for causes of security vulnerabilities, so that security incidents attributable to human behavior can be reduced.

-Activities in the Proof of Concept phase: In the PoC phase the team investigated the viability of this new role by performing a dry run on the work of the Security Journey Expert.
-We looked at the employee recruitment process within financial organizations from a behavioural point of view and focused on (potential) user-generated incidents.
+Results of the Proof of Concept phase: In the Proof of Concept phase the team investigated the viability of this new role by performing a dry run on the work of the Security Journey Expert.
+We looked at the employee recruitment process within financial organizations from a behavioral point of view and focused on (potential) user-generated incidents.
 As a results we gained insight into this new role and crafted a draft version of a competence profile.